sozialhelden/planet-accessibility-explorer/README.md

   - Building entrances
   - Wheelchair accessibility of buildings (as outlines) and amenity PoIs (as points)
 - Shows photos from Wikidata

+## Caveat

+- Not in production yet.
+Built for our own needs, might not fit your requirements
+- Supports only a small subset of what's possible with OpenStreetMap accessibility tags
+- No replacement for 'real' accessibility apps like Wheelmap, accessmap.io, …
+- No search function

 ## Development